Q-SYS-Communities-for-Developers/reference-files/README.md

   - Fixed a small bug in the knob CSS image references - the image for one of the states had a typo in its name.
 - 2.0
   - Added the Compute Usage reference file
+    -2.1
+  - Added flexbox to the CSS reference file
+  - Added pressed options to layer style faders

 ## License